 Indicate the containers: Hundreds, Tens, and Ones.
-Each day of school a volunteer will add one stick to represent the day and place it in the ones container.
+Each day your child will add one stick to represent the day and place it in the ones container.
 Every tenth day of school, bundle the ten sticks and place them in the tens container.